 Experimental Biomedical Research

-The Master's programme in Experimental Biomedical Research provides opportunities for a broad learning experience in the area of biomedicine.
-It emphasizes research training and acquisition of practical skills that will enhance students' capacity to continue learning in their future employment and/or develop a research career in their chosen option.
-Three options are available: «Neuroscience», «Infection, Inflammation and Cancer», «Cardiovascular and Metabolic Health».
+The master programme in Experimental Biomedical Research provides opportunities for a broad learning experience in the area of biomedicine.
+It emphasises research training and acquisition of practical skills that will enhance students' capacity to continue learning in their future employment and/or develop a research career in their chosen option.
+Three options are available: «Neuroscience», «Infection, Inflammation and Cancer», «Tissue Degeneration and Regeneration».

 Profile of the study programme

-The Master's programme in Experimental Biomedical Research provides opportunities for a broad learning experience in the area of biomedicine.
-It emphasizes research training and acquisition of practical skills that will enhance students' capacity to continue learning in their future employment and/or develop a research career in their chosen option.
+The master programme in Experimental Biomedical Research provides opportunities for a broad learning experience in the area of biomedicine.
+It emphasises research training and acquisition of practical skills that will enhance students' capacity to continue learning in their future employment and/or develop a research career in their chosen option.
 Three options are available:

 - Neuroscience: The focus of this option lies mainly on understanding the functioning of neural circuits and systems in health and disease in both humans as well as relevant animal models including rodents, tree shrews and macaques.
 State-of-the-art approaches for diagnosing and repairing central nervous system dysfunctions will be presented and critically evaluated.
 Students will have the opportunity to acquire in-depth expertise in areas including structural and functional brain imaging, multi-channel electrical recordings, deep-brain and trans-cranial magnetic stimulation, pharmacological interventions, quantitative neuroanatomical reconstruction, data analysis and interpretation as well as developing and conducting behavioral assays.

 - Infection, Inflammation and Cancer: This option will provide a comprehensive theoretical and practical basis to understand novel paradigms and emerging areas of research in the field of infection, inflammation and cancer.
-Students will gain insights into topics at the forefront of medical research such as the role of inflammation in cancer and metastasis, the immune response to cancer and the development of antibiotic resistance in infectious diseases.
+Students will gain insight into topics at the forefront of medical research such as the role of inflammation in cancer and metastasis, tissue-specific immune responses, the immune response to pathogens (bacteria, viruses and parasites), cancer and the development of antibiotic resistance in infectious diseases.
 Emphasis will be placed on translational aspects and clinical relevance.
 Students will acquire practical expertise in state-of-the-art molecular and cellular research techniques, including multicolour flow cytometry, biochemical analyses, a wide range of immunological assays, high-end live imaging techniques, and pharmacological strategies as well the role of various mouse models for cancer and inflammation.

 What will I learn?